BasThomas/basthomas.github.io/_posts/2022-04-19-custom-tab-bar-large-content-viewer.md

 ## Conclusion

 Phew.
 Though there are a bunch of gotchas when it comes to making a custom tab bar accessible, it is certainly possible.
-The good thing that it all works for the end user.
+The good thing is that it all works for the end user.
 The not so great thing is that implementing it isn't straightforward, and the usual tools like the Accessibility Inspector will give you wrong information.